Son Heung-min: 2019–present: Assuming the captaincy

-2022 World Cup

-Still recovering from his eye injury from the match against Marseille, Son was named to lead the 26-man South Korean squad.
+Despite still recovering from an eye injury, in October 2022, Son was named to lead the 26-man South Korean squad for the 2022 FIFA World Cup.
 Due to the tenderness of his injury, Son wore a mask that covered nearly half his face.
-Son failed to score a goal, but successfully led South Korea to the round of 16, for the first time since 2010, following a match winning assist to Hwang Hee-chan in a 2–1 victory against Portugal on 2 December, before being eliminated by Brazil following a 4–1 defeat on 5 December.
+Son failed to score a goal for his nation's group stage matches, but successfully led South Korea to the round of 16, for the first time since 2010, following a match winning assist to Hwang Hee-chan in a shock 2–1 victory against Portugal on 2 December, before being eliminated by Brazil following a 4–1 defeat on 5 December.

+Son was called up under manager Jürgen Klinsmann in the 2023 AFC Asian Cup.
+He won a penalty and converted it into the opening goal in the second group stage match against Jordan, which ended in a 2–2 draw.
+He scored South Korea's first penalty, contributing to a 4–2 penalty shoot-out win over Saudi Arabia in the round of 16.
+His best performance in the competition came in a 2–1 quarter-final win over Australia, where he won a crucial penalty during the second half of stoppage time and scored the winning goal with a free-kick in the first half of extra time.
+South Korea once again met Jordan in the semi-finals but lost 2-0.

+On 9 September 2025, Son started against Mexico in an international friendly at Geodis Park in Nashville, joining current manager (then player) Hong Myung-bo and Cha Bum-kun in becoming the most capped player for the South Korean national team with 136 appearances.

 Style of play

 Son is a versatile player who can play in any forward position, (winger, second striker, striker) and can even be deployed as an attacking midfielder or wing-back if necessary.
 He himself has confirmed this, saying, "I don't care where I play.
 The main thing is I'm in the game.
 I can play as a second striker or behind.
 Whatever the coach says, I'll do.
 I don't have a favorite position.
 I'll be anywhere and always on the throttle."

 Son is known for his two-footed ability, explosive pace, positional sense, movement, close control and clinical finishing which make him especially effective on the counter-attack.
 Moreover, he has drawn praise from teammates and in the media for his selfless work-rate and defensive contribution, and is capable of providing assists for teammates, in addition to scoring goals himself.

-In recent years, particularly following his prolific success with Tottenham, he has been considered one of the best players in the world and has often been cited as the greatest Asian footballer of all time.
+In a 2021 interview, Sir Alex Ferguson mentioned Son as a player that he wished he could have managed, calling him and then-teammate Harry Kane "excellent players."